What Happens When All Of Your Friends Are Getting Pregnant, But You're Not?

 I’ve always considered myself a generous person, wanting the best for everyone: He got a movie deal?
 Great.
 She’s marrying a billionaire?
 Fabulous.
 I wished that was how I felt about other pregnant women.
 But it was not.
 I was not happy for them.
 I was so very, very sad for myself and my non-family, and therefore, I was sad about their pregnancies.
 To be honest, I was mad about their pregnancies.
 Their easy, no-charting, no-doctor, no shots, no-house-down-payment, “oops, we were barely trying” pregnancies.

-When you’re trying to conceive, when you’re $30,000 in the hole with no end in sight, let me tell you: It’s going to seem like every single person in the universe is with child but you.
+When you’re trying to conceive, when you’re around £24,000 in the hole with no end in sight, let me tell you: It’s going to seem like every single person in the universe is with child but you.

 And everything will remind you of your situation: Your friend, your sister, your sister’s friend?
 Check.
 They’re all going to be having babies and they are going to want you to be happy for them.